Loading β

 .LoadInstances(_room, 0, 0, depth);

-// Loads a random arrangement of collectibles randomly rotated at the center
+// Loads a random arrangement of collectibles randomly rotated at the center of the room

 var _room = choose(rmCollectibles01, rmCollectibles02, rmCollectibles03);